How to remove oil spots from concrete and stone surfaces

 This method is the quickest and easiest.
 This is particularly good for large areas, fresh spills, and for use in conjunction with scrubbing and extraction equipment.

-Dilute Tile & Grout Power 1:4 with warm water.
+Dilute Tile & Grout Cleaner LF (dilute 1:1 or use undiluted) with warm water.

 Apply to the affected area and scrub well.